-SJR's Time Machine is an interactive art piece that examines the relationship between time and the internet.
+SJR's Time Machine is an interactive experience that examines the relationship between time and the internet.
 It urges people to be more thoughtful about the content they consume, ultimately prompting us all to reflect and ask, "What is worth my time?"

 This machine ties back to SJR’s unique approach to storytelling.
 Every aspect of our work is guided by the principle of valuing a person’s time; for clients, consumers, and our own employees.
-In an age of virtual substance overload (and subsequent abuse), we make pieces and create stories that are worth the most valuable thing you own.
+In an age of virtual substance overload, we make pieces and create stories that are worth the most valuable thing you own.
 This machine is our north star, constantly reminding us of who we are and who we will continue to be.

 Creative Direction, Concept + Execution